deanna-stover/coursesCNU/2022/idst270fall2022.md

 ### Technology:

 Because we will be working a lot with technology, you should expect to spend time out of class familiarizing yourself with new technologies and software.
 I also encourage the *productive* use of technology in class, but please don't distract yourself or others.
+This can impact your Class Engagement score.

 ### Late Work: